jmjuanes/mokai/packages/mokai-syntax/README.md

 ![npm version](https://badgen.net/npm/v/mokai-syntax?labelColor=1d2734&color=21bf81)
 ![license](https://badgen.net/github/license/jmjuanes/mokai?labelColor=1d2734&color=21bf81)

 Tiny zero‑dependency syntax highlighter used by the [Mokai](https://github.com/jmjuanes/mokai) web code editor.
-It is intentionally minimal: a handful of simple (yet carefully ordered) regular expressions that turn source code into an HTML string decorated with `<span class="token-…">` elements.
+It is intentionally minimal: a handful of simple (yet carefully ordered) regular expressions that turn source code into an HTML string decorated with `<span class="token-x">` elements.
 No DOM required, works in browsers and server/runtime environments that support ES Modules.

 > If you need a fully–featured, language‑rich, battle‑tested highlighter, you should use something like Prism, highlight.js, Shiki, or CodeMirror. `mokai-syntax` favors tiny footprint and predictable output over exhaustive language coverage.